rapla/rapla/README-Build.txt

 build.sh (Linux/Unix)
 build.bat  (Win)
-call build  (win NT/2000)

-Calling build with no arguments will create a Binary-Distribution in the sub-folder dist.
+Calling build with no arguments will create a binary-distribution in the sub-folder dist.
 There you will find the scripts to start rapla.
 (SEE INSTALL.txt)